Gregory Peck: 1944–1946: Hollywood breakthrough

-1947–1949: Career setbacks
+1947–1949: Highs and lows

 In 1947, Peck co-founded The La Jolla Playhouse at his birthplace with Mel Ferrer and Dorothy McGuire.
 This summer stock company presented productions in the La Jolla High School Auditorium from 1947 until 1964.
 In 1983, the La Jolla Playhouse re-opened in a new home at the University of California, San Diego, where it operates today.
 It has attracted Hollywood film stars on hiatus, both as performers and enthusiastic supporters, since its inception.

 Peck's next release was the modest-budget, serious adult drama, The Macomber Affair (1947), in which he portrays an African hunting guide assisting a tourist couple.
 During the trip, the wife, played by Joan Bennett, becomes enamored with Peck, and the husband gets shot.
 Peck was very active in the development of the film, including recommending director Zoltan Korda.
 The film received positive reviews (Note: Bosley Crowther wrote, "[The movie is] a tight and absorbing study of character," and "the hunting scenes, incidentally, are visual knockouts" but, it has a "contrived conclusion...(that is) completely stupid and false;") but was mostly overlooked by the public upon its release, which Peck would later say disappointed him.